 Acknowledgements.
-This study received support by the Swiss National Science Foundation, by the Swiss Staatssekretariat für Bildung und Forschung (#C07.0068; COST Action 735),

-5 and by the European Commission through the FP7 project Past4Future (grant no. 243908).
-Comments by T. F. Stocker are appreciated.
+This study received support by the Swiss National Science Foundation, by the Swiss Staatssekretariat für Bildung und Forschung (#C07.0068; COST Action 735), and by the European Commission through the FP7 projects Past4Future (grant no. 243908), CARBOCHANGE (grant no. 264879), and EPOCA (grant no. 211384).
+This is publication no. A 343 of the Bjerknes Centre for Climate Research.
+The comments by T. F. Stocker are greatly appreciated.